Every question, in plain English.

 No. You play through your RankTrade wallet.
 There's no broker hand-off, no margin agreement, no KYC paperwork just to test your edge.

-Why would I play instead of just trading my own broker?
+Why would I compete here instead of just trading my own broker?

-• Skill measurement.
-Every player starts equal, so your rank reflects your decisions, not your bankroll.
+- Skill measurement.
+Every trader starts equal, so your rank reflects your decisions, not your bankroll.

-• Time-boxed.
-A match ends.
+- Time-boxed.
+A competition ends.
 You get a result, a leaderboard placement, and you're done.
 No open-ended "should I close this position".

 Wallet & funds